AbhiGit799/angular-component-Part1/README.md

 This is a simple Angular POC created by Abhishek Choubey. <br/>

-In this POC I tried to demonstrate angular COMPONENT basic METADATA concepts. <br/>
+In this POC I tried to demonstrate angular COMPONENT basic METADATA concepts and @HostListener decorator. <br/>

 Software Used <br/>
 node --version = v14.20.0 <br/>